Magic Repo Man

-Magic Repo Man: Dumped by My Party, I'll Cash In With a Cute Support Fairy to Become the Strongest! (貸した魔力は【リボ払い】で強制徴収 ～用済みとパーティー追放された俺は、可愛いサポート妖精と一緒に取り立てた魔力を運用して最強を目指す。～, Kashita Maryoku wa "Ribo-barai" de Kyōsei Chōshū: Yōzumi to Pātī Tsuihō Sareta Ore wa, Kawaii Sapōto Yōsei to Issho ni Toritaketa Maryoku o Unyō Shite Saikyō o Mezashimasu) is a Japanese web novel series written by Masakichi.
+is a Japanese web novel series written by Masakichi.
 It was originally posted on the online publishing platform Shōsetsuka ni Narō beginning in June 2021, with it also being posted to Kadokawa's Kakuyomu service from January 2022.
-A manga adaptation illustrated by Shingō Iijima began serialization under Flex Comix and BookLive's Comic Arc label and on Flex Comix's Comic Meteor service in April 2023, and has been compiled into five volumes as of November 2025.
-An anime television series adaptation produced by SynergySP is set to premiere in 2026.
+A manga adaptation illustrated by Shingō Iijima began serialization under Flex Comix and BookLive's Comic Arc label and on Flex Comix's Comic Meteor service in April 2023, and has been compiled into six volumes as of September 2026.
+An anime television series adaptation produced by SynergySP is set to premiere in October 2026.

 Plot

 The series follows Lent, an adventurer who was a member of a traveling party known as the Skypiercers.
 His unique ability allows him to loan out his own MP to his partymates and others.
 However, his lack of strength, in contrast to others' increasing skill, result in him being forced to leave the Skypiercers.
 Shortly after, he encounters a cute fairy who offers to help him in his new life.
 Seeing revenge, and feeling betrayed by his former party questioning his usefulness, Lent decides to get back the magic he loaned out.